Financial targets and outcome

 At least 15 percent return on capital employed

-As a measure of return, return on capital employed is used, defined as operating result in the past 12 months divided by the average capital employed (equity and interest-bearing liabilities).
+As a measure of return, return on capital employed excl.
+IFRS 16 is used, defined as operating result excl.
+IFRS 16 in the past 12 months divided by the average capital employed excl.
+IFRS 16 (equity and interest-bearing liabilities).
 The target level is set to at least 15 percent considering the prevailing capital structure and interest rates.
 The measure is calculated based on recognized operating profit, i.e. including inventory gains and losses and items affecting comparability, to put focus on the actual returns to the owners.

-The return on capital employed increased to 9.4 percent (4.2) during the year.
-The reason is mainly that the operating result has improved.
-The diagram also illustrates an adjusted return where items affecting comparability have been excluded.
-Calculated this way, return improved to 10.2 percent (7.9).
+The return on capital employed decreased to 2.3 percent (5.6) during the year.
+The reason is mainly that the operating result has decreased due to declining sales volumes and items affecting comparability and inventory losses.
+The diagram also illustrates an adjusted return where items affecting comparability have been excluded, which for 2020 results in an improved return on capital employed of 6.1 percent (5.6).